svenmalvik/svenmalvik.com/_posts/2021-02-07-azure-ddos-2020-review.md

 image: https://cdn.svenmalvik.com/images/azure-ddos-2020-review.jpg
 ---

 *2020 was a rough year for the Azure DDoS Protection team in Microsoft.
 DDoS attacks has grown with 50% in 2020.
-We are all working from home and the internet traffic has exploded which makes it a lot easier for an attacker to launch a DDoS attack - they simply don't need to generate as much traffic as before to bring down a service.*
+We are all working from home and the internet traffic has exploded which makes it a lot easier for an attacker to launch a DDoS attack.*

 {% include articleAd.html %}